ChoiMuSong/2025W_co_op/presentations/README.md

 - remote-keyless-entry.pdf (upload will be held week 6, I set the due date by 02/06 which is Friday)

 ### Week 6
-- phone-projection.pdf (upload will be held next week 6, I set the due date by 02/06 which is Friday)
+- phone-projection.pdf (upload will be held next week 6, I set the due date by 02/08 which is Sunday)

 ### Week 7
 - rke-and-phone-projection-test.pdf